UbiquityDotNET/Ubiquity.NET.Versioning/docfx/build-tasks/index.md

 | CSM204 | XML format of file specified by `$(BuildVersionXml)' is invalid |

 ----
+<sup><a id="footnote_1">1</a></sup> CSemVer-CI uses a latest build format and therefore all version numbers for a CI
+build, including local builds use a `Patch+1` pattern as defined by CSemVer-CI.
+This ensures that all forms of CI builds have a higher precedence than any release they are based on.
+To simplify that, a CI build contains everything in a given release and then some more.
+What release that will eventually become is intentionally undefined.

-<sup>1</sup> CSM106 is essentially an internal sanity test.
+<sup><a id="footnote_2">2</a></sup> CSM106 is essentially an internal sanity test.
 The props/targets files ensure that
 `$(CiBuildIndex)` and `$(CiBuildName)` have a value unless $(IsReleaseBuild) is set.
 In that case the targets file will force them to empty.
 So, there's no way to test for or hit this condition without completely replacing/bypassing the props/targets files for the task.
 Which is obviously,